suzyahyah/suzyahyah.github.io/about.md

 permalink: /about/
 ---

-I am a CS PhD student (2018-) focusing on NLP at Johns Hopkins advised by [Professor Kevin Duh](http://cs.jhu.edu/~kevinduh/).
-Previously I was advised by [Dr Chieu Hai
+I am a CS PhD student (2018-) focusing on NLP at Johns Hopkins advised by [Kevin Duh](http://cs.jhu.edu/~kevinduh/).
+Previously I was advised by [Chieu Hai
-Leong](https://www.linkedin.com/in/hai-leong-chieu-29a95a30/) (DSO National Labs) and [Professor Steve Renals](http://homepages.inf.ed.ac.uk/srenals/) (University of Edinburgh).
-I'm also very lucky to work with [Professor Kokil Jaidka](https://kokiljaidka.wordpress.com/about/) (National University of Singapore).
+Leong](https://chaileon.github.io) (DSO National Labs) and [Steve Renals](http://homepages.inf.ed.ac.uk/srenals/) (University of Edinburgh).
+I'm also very lucky to work with [Kokil Jaidka](https://kokiljaidka.wordpress.com/about/) (National University of Singapore), and [Jason Eisner](www.cs.jhu.edu/~jason) (JHU).

-In my previous career I learnt some Human Factors and Social psychology from [Dr. Angela Tan](https://www.linkedin.com/in/angela-tan-aa67487/) and [Dr. Bernice Khoo](https://www.linkedin.com/in/bernicekhoo/?originalSubdomain=sg).
+In my previous career I learnt some Human Factors and Social psychology from [Angela Tan](https://www.linkedin.com/in/angela-tan-aa67487/) and [Bernice Khoo](https://www.linkedin.com/in/bernicekhoo/?originalSubdomain=sg).
 I owe much to Dr. How Khee Yin, Chua Kuan Seah, Sng Mui Tiang, and too much to Natalia Edzgveradze.

 If you are applying for PhD programmes and